epsy/clize/docs/faq.rst

 For the second, some tooling would be necessary to specify how exactly a decorator affected a wrapped function's parameters.

-Modifying and making signatures more useful was both enough complex and independent from command-line argument parsing that it was made a separate library as `sigtools`.
+Modifying and making signatures more useful was both complex and independent from command-line argument parsing, so it was made a separate library as `sigtools`.

 So there you have it, `sigtools` helps you add keyword-only parameters on Python 2, and helps decorators specify how they alter parameters on decorated